zlaabsi/adversarial-backdoor-attack-defence/README.md

 ## Create the poison data

-For this example, we will select 9 as the target class.
-Thus, the adversary's goal is to poison the model so adding a trigger will result in the trained model misclassifying the triggered input as a 9.
+In this scenario, we will choose the target class as 9.
+Consequently, the objective of the adversary is to contaminate the model in such a way that the addition of a trigger causes the trained model to misclassify the input as a 9.

-First, the adversary will create a proxy classifier (i.e., a classifier that is similar to the target classifier).
-As the clean label attack generates noise using PGD in order to encourage the trained classifier to rely on the trigger, it is important that the #generated noise be transferable.
-Thus, adversarial training is used.
+Initially, the adversary will create a proxy classifier, which is a classifier similar to the target classifier.
+Since the clean label attack generates noise using PGD to encourage the trained classifier to rely on the trigger, it is crucial that the generated noise can be transferred.
+Therefore, adversarial training is employed.

 ### Poison some percentage of all non-nines to nines